timveletta/timveletta-com/src/pages/blog/2020-08-14-updated-deploying-a-static-site-to-aws-using-github-actions.md

   - github
   - github actions
   - static site
+  - continuous integration
+  - continuous delivery
 ---
-It has been just under a year since I wrote [my initial blog post](https://www.timveletta.com/blog/2020-07-08-deploying-a-static-site-to-aws-using-github-actions/) about deploying static sites to AWS via Github Actions and a number of things have changed since then.
-Github Actions has been generally available for some time and a number of the referenced packages have changed but the main principles remain the same.
-In this post I'll explain my process for deploying static sites using Github Action in greater detail and whats changed since the initial version of the article.
+It has been just under a year since I wrote [my initial blog post](https://www.timveletta.com/blog/2020-07-08-deploying-a-static-site-to-aws-using-github-actions/) about deploying static sites to AWS via GitHub Actions and a number of things have changed since then.
+Github Actions has now been generally available for some time and although number of the referenced actions have changed, the main principles remain the same.
+In this post I'll explain my process for deploying static sites to AWS using Github Actions in greater detail and whats changed since the initial version of the article.

 If you're just interested in the build template, it is posted in its entirety at the end of the article.

 ## Assumed infrastructure

-The template assumes you are using a **private** S3 static site and serving the content using CloudFront.
+The template assumes you are using a **privately hosted** S3 static site and serving the content using CloudFront.
 You could just as easily use a **public** S3 static site and omit the `Invalidate Cloudfront CDN` step.

 ![Assumed infrastructure layout](/img/blank-wireframe.png "Assumed infrastructure layout")

 ## **Breaking down the build template**

-One of the things I particularly enjoy is breaking down a build into 3 distinct steps, *test, build* and *deploy.* Doing so allows me to easily pinpoint at a glance where things have gone wrong when the build fails.
-In my previous build, I had combined the build and deploy steps because at that point it was unclear how to share assets between jobs.
-However this all changed since discovering the `actions/upload-artifact` and `actions/download-artifact` actions.
+One of the more conventional approaches to continuous integration builds is breaking it down into 3 distinct steps, *test, build* and *deploy.* Doing so allows us to easily pinpoint at a glance where things have gone wrong when the build fails.
+In my previous build template, I had combined the build and deploy steps because at that point it was unclear how to share assets between jobs.
+However this changed upon discovering the `actions/upload-artifact` and `actions/download-artifact` actions.

 ### The `test` job

 The test job is fairly straightforward, it simply checks out the code, installs the dependencies and runs the tests.
+Not much to see here.

 ```yaml
  test: